 When fees are due

-For all programmes, tuition fees are due in advance of registration.
+For all programmes, fees are due in advance of registration, unless you are a Home student who has taken out a loan from Student Finance.
 Students are sent an invoice prior to the programme starting, which includes a deduction of the deposit payment.

 Payment in advance

 Fees may be paid using debit or credit cards (the College does not accept Diners Club cards), via WorldPay, by direct bank transfer or cheque (Sterling cheques drawn on an UK bank account only).
 Full details will be included in your tuition fee invoice.